jfortunato/dotfiles/README.md

 All the packages can be updated by running:

 ```
-nix flake update --flake ~/.dotfiles/nix --commit-lock-file
+hm-update-packages
 ```

+This runs a custom script that essentially runs `nix flake update --flake ~/.dotfiles/nix --commit-lock-file` and gives some additional output to display the changes.
 However since I'd like package updates to happen more frequently I'd rather not pollute the commit history with a bunch of these commits.
 Instead I can just live on a different branch, update as often as needed, and then periodically squash merge back into the main branch.